TI-Toolkit/tokens-wiki/tokens/checkTmr(.md

 # `checkTmr(`

 ## Description
-Returns the number of seconds since you used startTmr to start the timer.
-The starttime is the value displayed by startTmr.
+Returns the number of seconds since you used `startTmr` to start the timer.
+The `starttime` is the value displayed by `startTmr`.

 <b>Availability</b>: Token available everywhere.